Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 ***Entity, Instance 33***

 Fifteen put up a hard fight.
-Harder than many, almost as hard as Six once had...but the Entity knew their tricks by now.
+Harder than many, almost as hard as Six once had... but the Entity knew their tricks by now.
 When their guard was down, an Agent was a victim, and this one’s guard had been totally forgotten.

 His final memories flowed into the Entity’s continuity of experience in a rush: *\<Awe; Disbelief; Fear>*, garnished with a final cold white stab - the religious terror of a man who’d come face to face with God only to learn that God was *angry.*